open-way-learning/owl-handbook/Development-Research/OWL Contractor Manual.md

 **Assignment Considerations:** OWL assigns work based on client requests, the Fellow’s skill set, prior experience, availability, geographic proximity, and expressed preferences.
 Fellows are never obligated to accept a given assignment but should understand that repeated rejections may reduce future invitations.

+**Staffing decisions and this manual**
+This section assumes that OWL has already decided to staff the work with a contractor or OWL Fellow rather than a salaried employee.
+Directors and Project Managers should use Appendix D: OWL Contractor Staffing Decision Tree to make that staffing decision first, then return to this section to shape the contractor’s Scope of Work (SOW) in alignment with OWL’s policies, expectations, and financial guardrails.

 ### **3.1 Service Workflow**

 The following stages outline the life cycle of a typical OWL engagement: